kcoyner/shortly-deploy/README.md

-#shortly-deploy
+# shortly-deploy

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with fellow student [Nick Havens](https://github.com/npHavens/).
+This project was worked on with fellow student [Nick Havens](https://github.com/npHavens/) and [Abishak Kodi](https://github.com/abishakkodi).

 It is a URL shortener similar to [bit.ly](https://bit.ly) and makes use of:
 * [node](https://nodejs.org)